hxckr-org/hxckr-webhook-handler/README.md

 Before you begin, ensure you have:

-- You have installed Node.js and Yan
+- You have installed Node.js and Yarn
 - Typescipt

 ## Installing Webhook Handler